Do you struggle with knowing how long to keep your important financial paperwork for? Here’s all you need to know about what needs to stay…

-HOWEVER I do want to say that if you ever feel uneasy or unsure about a specific document, then always seek advice from a professional before you get rid of it – better to be safe.
+PLEASE NOTE – I do want to say that if you EVER feel uneasy or unsure about a specific document, then always seek advice from a professional before you get rid of it – better to be safe than sorry…

-We keep paperwork because we may need to refer back to something in the future.
+- We may need to refer back to it in the future

-Perhaps identity proof (utility bills are commonly requested for proof of address for example), or proof of purchase (bank statements for example are good for this, or the receipt itself)
+- Identity proof (utility bills are commonly requested for proof of address for example)

 The fact is, we are very wary in todays world where identity fraud is prevalent, of not keeping records of everything financial.

 A lot of places now prefer to use online statements as it saves money, postage fees, and hassle.
-If you can get your bills to be moved to this form then you have immediately cut down on the paperwork you have.
+If you can get your bills to be moved online completely then you have immediately cut down on the paperwork you have.

 The companies would have to keep backups of all their files, including your statements, so you could always get hold of a copy if required, and you would always have a backup in case of a house fire etc…

 If a company doesn’t offer this service, or you still prefer to have a copy yourself, then why not start to scan the paper statements into your computer, and create a file on the computer for each bill.

 Either of these ways would help to negate the worry of keeping too few years worth of financial records, as you would have much space on your computer to store more.

 These are great tips to avoid the paperwork mountain building – but of course there are still times when only the original hard copy will do – and that’s where the time scales become crucial.